-The most recent PCB monitoring was done in 2022, when SPMDs were deployed in the same locations monitored in 2009 and 2010 (Figure 5.36) to determine whether changes in PCB sources had occurred.
+The most recent PCB monitoring was done in 2022, when SPMDs were deployed in the same locations monitored in 2009 and 2010 (Figure 5.32) to determine whether changes in PCB sources had occurred.
 Forage fish were also collected at three sites in First Creek to examine PCB exposure to biota in the stream.
-Spatial patterns from the 2022 SPMD deployment were very similar to those from the 2009 and 2010 deployments, with First Creek being the greatest contributor to aqueous PCBs in the WOC watershed (Figure 5.37).
-The Outfall 250 storm drain network, particularly the location at 250-19, remained the greatest contributor of PCBs to the First Creek watershed.
-PCB concentrations in forage fish in First Creek decreased with downstream distance from this outfall.
-While SPMDs are semiguantitative, allowing for a relative assessment of PCB sources to the stream, the overall concentrations in the SPMDs were comparable to those in previous years, suggesting no major changes have occurred in aqueous PCB concentrations in the WOC watershed over the past decade.
+Spatial patterns from the 2022 SPMD deployment were very similar to those from the 2009 and 2010 deployments, with First Creek being the greatest contributor to aqueous PCBs in the WOC watershed (Figure 5.33).
+The Outfall 250 storm drain network, particularly the location at 250-19, remained the greatest contributor of PCBs to the First Creek watershed, PCB concentrations in forage fish in First Creek decreased with downstream distance from this outfall.
+While SPMDs are semiquantitative, allowing for a relative assessment of PCB sources to the stream, the overall concentrations in the SPMDs were comparable to those in previous years, suggesting no major changes have occurred in aqueous PCB concentrations in the WOC watershed over the past decade.

-The upper reaches of the Outfall 250 storm drain network lie beneath an area where two buildings with known PCB materials were once located.
-A closed-circuit television investigation of the Outfall 250 storm drain system has been initiated.
+The upper reaches of the Outfall 250 storm drain network lie beneath a parking lot where two buildings with known PCB materials were once located.
+A closed-circuit television investigation of the Outfall 250 storm drain system was completed in 2024 and revealed that underground storm lines beneath the parking lot with no surface connections contain significant amounts of soil and rocky debris.
+These underground lines are likely legacy storm drains from the demolished buildings that remain connected to the larger